LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

-GEGL EFFECTS by Beaver.
-Layer Effects Text Styling Gimp Plugin
+OLD STABLE - GEGL EFFECTS by Beaver.
+Layer Effects Text Styling Gimp Plugin - this version can co-exist with CE.
+No other version can.
+Beaver recommends you use the latest version.
 =========

 ##  GEGL Effects Continual Edition (a branch with more advance features and routine updates) here